ShimmiChristo/shimmin-blog-starter/content/players/matt/index.md

 handicap: 4.1
 ---

-The Green Team captain for second year in a row.
-Goose is coming back more ready than ever.
+Flying in from Colorado for a third straight year, the Green Team Captain, the 2022 MVP, Mr. G!

-Matt took last years loss pretty hard and has put in the #timein and is ready to get the dub.
+Matt suffered tough lost in his country club member-guest.
+He's working through it and ready to take out his aggression.
+Watch out Blue Team.